Easy Crock Pot Mashed Potatoes

 Recipe Tips

-While I’ve written this out as a recipe, it really isn’t.
+While I’ve written this out as a recipe, but it’s very adaptable.
 It’s all about the method, which is as easy as peeling some potatoes, cutting them into chunks, and letting them slow cook for a few hours until they are mashable.

 • Add some grated Parmesan cheese when you mash them.
 Cheddar cheese would also be an excellent thing.

-• If you like garlic you can add some minced fresh garlic cloves or add some garlic powder when you add the cream and butter.
+• If you like garlic, add some minced fresh garlic cloves or garlic powder when adding the cream and butter.

-• Add some fresh herbs after you mash the potatoes – parsley, chives, and thyme would all work well.
+• After you mash the potatoes, add some fresh herbs — parsley, chives, and thyme all work well.

 • Swap the sour cream for some cream cheese for a tangier, creamier potato experience.

 If you prefer whipped potatoes, have at it.
-I like the texture that comes from using a handheld masher and a little elbow grease, but you can pull out your hand mixer and whip your potatoes if you like a lighter and airy texture.
+I like the texture of using a handheld masher, but you can pull out your hand mixer and whip your potatoes if you like a light and airy texture.

-How to keep mashed potatoes warm: Another benefit of using your crock pot or slow cooker is that it’s easy to keep them warm.
+How to keep mashed potatoes warm: Another benefit of using a slow cooker is that it’s easy to keep the potatoes warm.
 Once you make them, turn the heat to warm or low and keep them covered until you’re ready to serve them.

-Either way, you can mash or whip to your heart’s content right there in the crock pot.
-Heck, you can even serve them right from the slow cooker saving yourself from one more dish to wash, but I’ll let you decide on that.
+Either way, you can mash or whip them in the crock pot.
+You can even serve them from the slow cooker, saving yourself one more dish to wash.

 Print